milonmaze/privacy-terms-observatory/www.intuit.com/privacy/protect-your-privacy.md

 Request to download your data
 Deleta data

-You’re also able to request that we delete your data from one or many offerings.
+You are also able to request that we delete your data from one or many offerings.
 We walk you through selecting the data you want to remove, and let you know how it’ll affect your account.

 Request to delete your data
 Marketing preferences